-If a child has needs that are related to a specific area of the curriculum, such as spelling, reading, writing or maths, he/she will be placed in a small intervention group and parents will be informed that the additional support is being provided.
+If a child has needs that are related to a specific area of the curriculum, such as spelling, reading, writing or maths, he/she may be placed in a small intervention group and parents will be informed that the additional support is being provided.
 These interventions will be recorded on the class provision map (this is a record of the interventions, timings, cost and impact of the intervention).
 Current interventions provided at our school included the 123 learning package- including Plus One and Power of 2 Maths, Speech and Language programmes, Wordblaze and Beat Dyslexia spelling, Project X Code reading programs.
 We also provide PALS social skills program and Clever Fingers for Fine motor skills.
-We also have teaching assistants who will support pupils on a 1:1 basis or in small groups.